-FIELD EXPERIENCE: MASTER'S Prerequisites: permission of department head and instructor.
+695 FIELD EXPERIENCE: MASTER'S Prerequisites: permission of department head and instructor.
 Area determined in accordance with student's program and professional goals.

-INDEPENDENT STUDY (May be repeated for a total of six credits) Prerequisites: permission of department head and instructor.
-Specific area of study determined in accordance with student's program and pro-
+697 INDEPENDENT STUDY (May be repeated for a total of six credits) Prerequisites: permission of department head and instructor.
+Specific area of study determined in accordance with student's program and professional goals.

 698 MASTER'S PROBLEM Prerequisite: permission of adviser.
 In-depth study of a research problem in education.
-Student must be able to demonstrate critical and analytical skills in dealing with problems in educational foundations
+Student must be able to demonstrate critical and analytical skills in dealing with problems in educational foundations.

-MASTER'S THESIS 4-6 credits Prerequisites: permission of department head and instructor.
-In-depth study of research prob-lem within humanistic and behavior foundation.
+Prerequisites: permission of department head and instructor.
+In-depth study of research problem within humanistic and behavior foundation.

-701 HISTORY OF EDUCATION IN AMERICAN SOCIETY Historical development of education in American social order, with special emphasis on social, political and economic setting.
+701 HISTORY OF EDUCATION IN AMERICAN SOCIETY

+Historical development of education in American social order, with special emphasis on social, political and economic setting.

-703 SEMINAR: HISTORY AND PHILOSOPHY OF HIGHER EDUCATION rerequisite: 600 or equivalent.
-History and philosophy related to genesis and developm of higher education in the Western world, with special emphasis given to higher education's
+703 SEMINAR: HISTORY AND PHILOSOPHY OF HIGHER EDUCATION 3 credits Prerequisite: 600 or equivalent.
+History and philosophy related to genesis and development of higher education in the Western world, with special emphasis given to higher education's development in United States.

-SEMINAR: SOCIAL-PHILOSOPHICAL FOUNDATIONS OF EDUCATION

-3 credits (May be repeated for a total of six credits) Prerequisite: 600 or equivalent.
-Inquiry into selected ideological social, economic and philosophical factors affecting educational development in

-LEARNING PROCESSES tudy of principles underlying classroom learning processes with particular emphasis on teaching as means of modifying pupil behavior; cognitive, motor, social and affective

-TEACHER BEHAVIOR AND INSTRUCTION Prerequisite: 600.
+- SEMINAR: SOCIAL-PHILOSOPHICAL FOUNDATIONS OF EDUCATION 3 credits (May be repeated for a total of six credits) Prerequisite: 600 or equivalent.
+Inquiry into selected ideological social, economic and philosophical factors affecting educational development in United States and other countries - 721 LEARNING PROCESSES Study of principles underlying classroom learning processes with particular emphasis on teaching as means of modifying pupil behavior; cognitive, motor, social and affective. - 723 TEACHER BEHAVIOR AND INSTRUCTION Prerequisite: 600.
 Intensive survey of theoretical and empirical literature involving teacher and conceptions of instruction.
-A student reports on theory, empirical research and applications in areas of individual interests.

-STATISTICS IN EDUCATION Statistical methods and techniques used in educational measurement and in educational research.
-Emphasis on hypothesis testing.

-ADVANCED EDUCATIONAL STATISTICS Prerequisite: 741.
-A second course on quantification in behavioral sciences.
-Includes testing of statistical hypotheses, experimental design, analysis of variance and nonvarience, factor analysis and introduction to nonparametric statistics.

-RESEARCH PROJECT IN SPECIAL AREAS Prerequisites: permission of department head and instructor.
-Critical and in-depth study of specific problem in educational foundations.

-RESEARCH SEMINAR (May be repeated for a total of six credits) Prerequisites: 640 and 741; permission of department head and instructor.
+A student reports on theory, empirical research and applications in areas of individual interests. - 741 STATISTICS IN EDUCATION 3 credits methods and techniques used in educational measurement and in educational research.
+Emphasis on hypothesis testing. - ADVANCED EDUCATIONAL STATISTICS Prerequisite: 741 A second course on quantification in behavioral sciences.
+Includes testing of statistical hypotheses, experimental design, analysis of variance and nonvariance, factor analysis and introduction to nonparametric statistics. - RESEARCH PROJECT IN SPECIAL AREAS Prerequisites: permission of department head and instructor.
+Critical and in-depth study of specific problem in educational foundations. - RESEARCH SEMINAR (May be repeated for a total of six credits) Prerequisites: 640 and 741; permission of department head and instructor.
 Intensive study of research methods applicable to education.
-Emphasis on developing a dissertation proposal.

-INDEPENDENT STUDY (May be repeated for a total of eight credits) Prerequisites: permission of department head and instructor.
-Specific area of inquiry within humanistic and behavioral foundations of education determined in advance by student and faculty adviser.
+Emphasis on developing a dissertation proposal. - 897 INDEPENDENT STUDY (May be repeated for a total of eight credits) Prerequisites: permission of department head and instructor.
+Specific area of inquiry within humanistic and behavioral foundations of edu-cation determined in advance by student and faculty adviser.

-ELEMENTARY EDUCATION
+ELEMENTARY EDUCATION 5200:

-511 CREATIVE TECHNIQUES FOR EXPLORING CHILDREN'S LITERATURE 2 credits Prerequisite: 286.
-Examination of techniques for interpretation of children's literature including storytelling, creative dramatics, reader's theatre and choral speaking.
+- 511 CREATIVE TECHNIQUES FOR EXPLORING CHILDREN'S LITERATURE 2 credits rerequisite: 286.
+Examination of techniques for interpretation of children's literature including storytelling, creative dramatics, reader's theatre and choral speaking. - MICROCOMPUTER APPLICATIONS FOR ELEMENTARY TEACHERS